boringwave/dotonpaper/README.md

 npm run start
 ```

-## To-Dos
+## To-Dos Checklist
+- [x] Local storage
+- [ ] Responsive design
+- [ ] Improve drawing tools
+- [ ] Preferences for user customization
-- Option to delete papers
+- [ ] Option to delete papers
-- Preferences for more customization
-- Improve drawing tools
+- [ ] Text notes

 ---

 Enjoy your dots.

 P.S.
-This is my first desktop application using web technologies, so, as you may know, feedback and contribution are highly appreciated.
+This is my first desktop application using web technologies so, as you may know, feedback and contribution are appreciated.